allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 It may be achieved by packing more than one value into a single node.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-in-node.webp"
-alt="A tree with three values in single node" class="small-image"/>
+alt="A tree with three values in single node"/>

 It brings us the following benefits: